19hours/sg-statutes/Acts/Financial Advisers Act.md

 2\.—(1) In this Act, unless the context otherwise requires —

-“advocate and solicitor” means an advocate and solicitor of the Supreme Court or a foreign lawyer as defined in section 130A of the Legal Profession Act (Cap.
+“advocate and solicitor” means an advocate and solicitor of the Supreme Court or a foreign lawyer as defined in section 2(1) of the Legal Profession Act (Cap.
 161);

+[Act 35 of 2012 wef 18/03/2013]

 “appointed representative”, in respect of a type of financial advisory service, has the meaning given to that expression in section 23C, and “appointed representative” means an appointed representative in respect of any type of financial advisory service;